tintrunghuynh/A2/README.md

-'this is a new line that i just rewrite'
+this is a new comment